mike99mac/minimy-mike99mac/gcode/README.md

 - Put masking tape on the front covering all 10 holes.
 - Drill 10 pilot holes from the back in the center of each hole with a 1/16" bit.
 - Drill holes in the front with sharp Forstner bits:
-  - 2 holes for jacks:   11/32 (.344")
+  - 2 holes for jacks:   11/32 (0.344")
-  - 3 holes for buttons:  9/32 (.281")
+  - 3 holes for buttons:  9/32 (0.281")
-  - 5 holes for amp:     19/64 (.297")
+  - 5 holes for amp:     19/64 (0.297")

 ### Construct two sides
-There are CNC jobs for each of the sides after the five pieces are glued together.
-They accomplish this function:
+There are CNC jobs for the glued up left and right sides which accomplish this function:
 - Cut a hole for the plastic port.
 - Cut the outside molding so the sliding panels can be inserted.
 - Cut most of the inside thin molding inside the carcass.
-This step was added because it was extremely difficult to get the sides and carcass perfect.
+This step was added because it was extremely difficult to get the sides and carcass to align perfect.

 To construct the sides, perform the following tasks:
 - Cut 4 *double dado* moldings to 11.875" and 4 more to 7.385", all with 45 degree angles so they go together like a picture frame.